 Typography is the art of using letters.
 It comprises typefaces and fonts.

 For example, every 's' in this post is the same as all the other 's.'
 In typography, designers mainly focus on creating a type in which the formation of letters remains the same irrespective of the layout.

 Type designers create typography that you or graphic designers can use in the form of downloadable font files.
 Hence, typography can be defined as the appearance, arrangement, and style of printed text.

-It is not the specific style of creating letters or words but how those letters appear together in a system.
+It is not the specific style of creating letters or words but how they appear together in a system.
 The letter formations remain the same irrespective of the layout.

 For example, Times New Roman and all the other fonts you download to create a printed text.